 These are unsexy businesses that no one wants to get into and thus have low competition.
 And if you know anything about business, you know that low competition often means easy and sustainable profits.

 Now I get it.
 With the explosion of social media channels like TikTok and Instagram, everyone wants to be an influencer.

 It’s today’s version of becoming a movie star or pop icon, only it’s far more accessible.
 After all, anyone can post a 15 second video on TikTok with the hope that it will become viral.

 But with that accessibility comes fierce competition.
 After all, millions of people are posting on TikTok all the time.

 And even if you achieve some measure of success, you will have to fend off hordes of copycats and haters who will do everything in their power to bring you down or take a piece of your pie.

 For me, that’s a hard pass.

 I prefer boring businesses where there is low competition.
-In fact, give me an industry that no one wants to be in (or has even heard of) and I will show you an industry that is ripe with profit potential.
+In fact, give me an industry that no one wants to be in (or has even heard of) and I will show you an industry that is brimming with profit potential.

 In this article, I am going to cover seven boring businesses you can start that have the potential to make great money for you.
 In most cases, these businesses have relatively low starting costs and can be started in your spare time.